markusmoenig/Eldiron/docs/docs/creator/docks/tile_node_graph.md

 - small per-node previews
 - a tiled background preview of the current selected/output result
 - preview opacity control from the **Graph** menu
+- a live animated minimap preview for particle graphs when particle-related nodes are selected

 Node previews can be collapsed if the graph becomes too crowded.

+For particle graphs:

+- `Particle Render` is the main node with a visual particle preview
+- the minimap is the main live animated preview
+- `Particle Spawn`, `Particle Motion`, and `Light Emitter` intentionally do not show empty visual preview panes of their own

 ## Applying Node Groups